Curious about how to move out of South Africa? You’re not alone!

 When you arrive in your new home, you’ll need a place to live and enough money for food, transport to work, and basic survival until your first paycheck.

-For example, while in some countries you need to pay a deposit and first month’s rent, places like Dubai and Abu Dhabi require 12 months’ rent upfront.
+For example, while in some countries you need to pay a deposit and first month’s rent, some places require 12 months’ rent upfront.

 Where to find jobs for South Africans in Australia